AWinterman/simple-scuttle/example/index.md

 B : [0, 0]
 ```

-When A gossips with B, it sends an update along with the version number at
+When `A` gossips with `B`, it sends an update along with the version number at
-which the update occured, in this case `1`.
-B applies the
+which the update occured, in this case `1`. `B` updates the entry in the clock
-update since it has a version number since `1` is higher than the most recent
+corresponding to `A`.
+It also increments its own entry in its clock to be one
-time it has seen.
-It also increments its own version number to be one higher
+higher than `A`'s.
+Note that no individual update is marked with time 2, and
-than A's.
-Note that no event is marked with time 2.
+none will be.

 ```
 A : [1, 0]